 - POLS 267 Political Communication (Bimber)

-* Note: New courses may be added to this list by consent of the Information Technology and Society Faculty.
 Students may also submit a Course Petition for the acceptance of another graduate course in substitution for one on the approved list.
 Some examples of courses that have been approved in the past include ESM 262, ESM 267, TMP 281, TMP 282, PSTAT 231, PSTAT 235.
 Course Petition forms are available on the forms page.
 Petitions must be reviewed and approved by the iT&S Faculty Executive Steering Committee.
 Submit petitions to the CITS office, 1310 SS&MS or via email to the CITS Director of Education.

 This is a tentative schedule of classes based on projected course offerings published by each department.
 This list may change and may not reflect all iT&S required courses that will be taught this year in every department, so please contact the relevant department to confirm if and when a specific required class that you are interested in taking is being offered.

 The Information Technology & Society Ph.D.
-Emphasis requires a dissertation topic relating to at least one of the two iT&S Emphasis areas.
-During the ABD phase, a student must form his or her dissertation committee containing at least one CITS affiliated faculty member from a department outside the student’s home department (click here for a list of affiliated faculty).
-Exceptions to the outside member requirement may be made subject to approval by the iT&S Faculty Executive Steering Committee, contact the iT&S Emphasis Director for more information.
+Emphasis requires a dissertation topic relating in some way to issues surrounding information technology and society.
+During the ABD phase, a student must form his or her dissertation committee containing at least one CITS affiliated faculty member (click here for a list of affiliated faculty).

-Upon defending the dissertation, students should submit a Completion Form, notifying the iT&S Ph.D.
+Upon defending the dissertation, students should submit a Completion Form (available here), notifying the iT&S Ph.D.
 Emphasis Director of completion of the emphasis requirements.
-Once the director has reviewed and approved the coursework, committee, and dissertation topic, they will certify to Graduate Division that the student has completed the requirements for the Ph.D.
+Once the director has reviewed and approved the form, they will certify to Graduate Division that the student has completed the requirements for the Ph.D.
 Emphasis.

 If the student has not done so already, s/he should submit a Completion Form to the iT&S Emphasis Director and the Graduate Division Petition (see ABD Phase) to the UCSB Graduate Division.
 If all forms are submitted and approved, then the student should simply file the dissertation and graduate!